-PANEL MEMBER 2: Results indicate both the assessment items and the agency-level scores are sufficiently reliable.
-Reliability of the bathing item at discharge was middling but acceptable.
+Results indicate both the assessment items and the agency-level scores are sufficiently reliable.

 While the raw outcome variable was shown to be reasonably reliable, I have 2 concerns.
 First, it was not clear whether the risk-adjusted score was modeled in the STN analysis.
 Given that the measure uses substantial risk adjustment, this seems like a significant omission.
-Further, item-level reliability was not reported for the 120 variables used in the risk -adjustment model, which also seems like important information to omit.
+Further, item-level reliability was not reported for the 117 variables used in the risk -adjustment model, which also seems like important information to omit.